Hidhid8/TIC3001_Task1B/demo/task1b/README.md

 so that any Pod can access a set of Pods using a virtual IP.
 > Note that Such IP is not real and pinging it **will not** do anything.
 <!-- > [TODO] expand on kube-proxy if there is space. -->
+"kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept. kube-proxy maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster." https://kubernetes.io/docs/concepts/overview/components/#:~:text=kube%2Dproxy%20is%20a%20network,or%20outside%20of%20your%20cluster.

 However, they **cannot** be reached from the network outside the cluster (e.g. our computer).

 <!-- [TODO] explain why cannot -->
+"In Kubernetes, nodes, pods and services all have their own IPs.
+In many cases, the node IPs, pod IPs, and some service IPs on a cluster will not be routable, so they will not be reachable from a machine outside the cluster, such as your desktop machine." https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster-services/#:~:text=In%20Kubernetes%2C%20nodes%2C%20pods%20and,such%20as%20your%20desktop%20machine.

 There are some ways to get service exposed to the public net such as AWS load balancer controller which creates public load balancer and proxies Service object directly.